kobishaha/e.item.dataItem.RIP/Prompt For Ai Assistant.md

     Public Function HtmlTableRow(controlName As String) As HtmlTableRow Public Function HtmlTableCell(controlName As String) As HtmlTableCell ' etc...

+'''
-End Class
+nd Class

-' End of reference
+ End of reference

 --------------------------------------------------------------------------------

 ## Primary Tasks